Web Communication

 Lamar Search Results Example

 There's a lot to think about when creating web content.
-Be mindful when creating your titles and headers for every page you present to the public.
+Be mindful when creating your titles and headings for every page you present to the public.

 As always, when in doubt, please contact Stacey or Charla in Web Communication for assistance.